n1snt/ilogger/README.md

 - **Timestamps**: Optional timestamp support for all log entries
 - **Download Logs**: Download logs as a single file or grouped by logger (ZIP)
 - **Programmatic Download**: Trigger log downloads programmatically or from console
-- **UI Button**: Floating, draggable download button for easy log access
+- **UI Button**: Floating, draggable download button for easy log access with customizable text and styling
 - **Performance Optimized**: Batched writes to IndexedDB for high-frequency logging
 - **Auto-trimming**: Automatically maintains maximum log limit by removing oldest entries
 - **Runtime Configuration**: Enable/disable logging, timestamps, and console output at runtime